Nuitka/Nuitka/Developer_Manual.rst

 This design is intended to last.

-Regarding Types, the state is:
+Regarding types, the state is:

-- Types are always ``PyObject *``, implicitly.
+- Types are always ``PyObject *``, and only a few C types, e.g. ``nuitka_bool`` and ``nuitka_void`` and more are coming.
+Even for objects, often it's know that things are e.g. really a ``PyTupleObject **``, but no C type is available for that yet.

-- There are a few more specific use of types beyond "compile time constant", that are encoded in type and value shapes, which can be used to predict some operations, conditions, etc.
+- There are a somes specific use of types beyond "compile time constant", that are encoded in type and value shapes, which can be used to predict some operations, conditions, etc. if they raise, and result types they give.

-- Every code generation, every operation is expected to have ``PyObject *`` as result, if it is not a constant, then we know nothing about it.
-For some interfaces, e.g. iteration, there are initial attempts at abstracting it.

-The limitation to only do ``PyObject *`` will soon go away.
+- In code generation, the supported C types are used, and sometimes we have specialized code generation, e.g. a binary operation that takes an ``int`` and a ``float`` and produces a ``float`` value.
+There will be fallbacks to less specific types.

+The expansion with more C types is currently in progress, and there will also be alternative C types, where e.g. ``PyObject *`` and ``C long`` are in an enum that indicates which value is valid, and where special code will be available that can avoid creating the ``PyObject **`` unless the later overflows.

 Setting up the Development Environment for Nuitka
 =================================================

-Currently there are 3 kinds of files that we need support for.
+Currently there are very different kinds of files that we need support for.
 This is best addressed with an IDE.
-We cover here how to setup the common ones.
+We cover here how to setup the most common one.

 Visual Studio Code
 ------------------